 Cases of Family Disputes Over Inheritance in UAE

-Inheritance disputes in the UAE often arise due to the complexities surrounding the distribution of assets.
-These disputes typically involve family members such as sons and daughters, parents and siblings, and can escalate quickly without proper legal planning.
+These disputes typically involve family members such as sons and daughters, parents, and siblings and can escalate quickly without proper legal planning.

 Inheritance for Non-Muslim Expatriates